Trump returns to a business empire ravaged by pandemic

 Eric Trump dismissed the backlash, saying parts of the business that get less attention, such as its commercial buildings, are thriving.

-The disclosure report was unclear on that business, though the revenue at four of the company's most important buildings — Trump Tower on New York’s Fifth Avenue, a Wall Street building, and two towers owned with real estate giant Vornado -- seemed to hold up during the pandemic.
+The disclosure report was unclear on that claim, though the revenue at four of the company's most important commercial buildings — Trump Tower on New York’s Fifth Avenue, a Wall Street building, and two towers owned with real estate giant Vornado -- seemed to have held up during the pandemic.

 The report, which gives some figures in broad ranges and vague “more than” estimates, said the four took in over $20 million in total last year, unchanged from a year earlier.